 The College wishes to recognize knowledge attained through professional experience or self-study.
 Matriculated students who feel that they have mastery of the content of a course (as outlined in the course syllabus) may apply for Credit by Examination.
 The student must seek initial approval from the appropriate Division Chairperson and pay a \$35 processing fee.
-If this approval is secured, final permission must be granted by the Academic Dean before the Credit by Examination form can be obtained from the Registrar's Office.
+If this approval is secured, final permission must be granted by the Dean of Curriculum and Faculty Affairs before the Credit by Examination form can be obtained on the portal.
 Students should not presume that all Credit by Examination applications will be approved.
 Only those courses which lend themselves to completion by examination will be considered for such credit.